Safer Recruitment Policy

 Portability of DBS Certificates Checks

-Staff may wish to join the DBS Update Service if they are likely to require another check in the future.
-Applicants may sign up to the Service for a fee of £13 per annum, which is payable by the applicant.
+Staff are required to join the DBS Update Service if they are likely to require another check in the future.
+Applicants sign up to this service for a fee of £16 per annum, which is payable by the company.

 The Update check would identify and advise whether there has been any change to the information recorded, since the initial Certificate was issued.
 Applicants will be able to see a full list of those organisations that have carried out a status check on their account.